platbr/kubernetes-health/README.md

 ## Enabling liveness/readiness routes while any `rake` tasks runs

-If you need to run other rake tasks than `db:migrate`, like `assets:precompile`, you can enable the monitoring routes by this way:
+If you need to run another rake tasks than `db:migrate`, like `assets:precompile`, you can enable the monitoring routes by this way:

 Add a `rake` file enhancing the original task by using `kubernetes_health:rack_on_rake` task.
 For example: